peter88213/novelyst_progress/README.md

 For more information, see the [project homepage](https://peter88213.github.io/novelyst_progress) with description and download instructions.

+## Feedback?
+Ideas?
+Feature requests?

+You can go to the [novelyst "discussions" forum](https://github.com/peter88213/novelyst/discussions) and start a thread.

+# Contributing

 ## How to provide translations

 First, you need to know your language code according to ISO 639-1.